jeremiah-corrado/fem_2d/paper.md

 ### *h*-refinement:

-It is important to note that there are three primary *h*-refinement types which are designated by the `HRef` enum:
+It is important to note that there are three primary *h*-refinement types that are designated by the `HRef` enum:

 * T - isotropic: produces 4 child elements
 * U - anisotropic in the u-direction: produces 2 child elements
 * V - anisotropic in the v-direction: produces 2 child elements

-There are also two sub-types associated with the U and V refinements which invoke a subsequent anisotropic refinement on one of the two child elements in the opposite direction.
+There are also two sub-types associated with the U and V refinements that invoke a subsequent anisotropic refinement on one of the two child elements in the opposite direction.
 These are constructed by passing an additional optional index to the relevant constructors: `HRef::U(Some(child_index))` and `HRef::V(Some(child_index))`, where `child_index` must be either 0 or 1.

 Note that `u` and `v` represent the parametric `x` and `y` dimensions.
 Curvilinear elements are not yet supported; thus these symbols can generally be considered to by synonymous with `x` and `y` respectively.

-It is also important to note that the `global_h_refinement` and `h_refine_with_filter` methods will only apply refinements to Elements that are eligible for *h*-refinement (i.e., they must be leaf elements and the length of each of their edges must be above a minimum threshold).
+It is also important to note that the `global_h_refinement` and `h_refine_with_filter` methods will only apply refinements to elements that are eligible for *h*-refinement (i.e., they must be leaf elements and the length of each of their edges must be above a minimum threshold).
 Alternatively, the methods that expose more explicit control (`h_refine_elems` and `execute_h_refinements`) can return an error if one of the specified elements is not eligible for *h*-refinement.
 A detailed explanation of the possible error types is provided in the [documentation](https://docs.rs/fem_2d/latest/fem_2d/fem_domain/domain/mesh/h_refinement/enum.HRefError.html).

 The following example depicts a variety of *h*-refinement methods that could be used to manipulate a `Mesh` data structure: